HeikoBecker/TheoremProving-Notes/Tactic-Equivalences.md

 # Equivalences between tactics in HOL4 and Coq

+_This is a work in progress, pull requests and comments more than welcome._

 Some approximate equivalences between HOL4 and Coq tactics.
 Note that some may not be true equivalences but they can just be used in similar ways.